cloud-gov/site/content/news/articles/2025-04-17-opensearch-alerting.md

 ## How access for OpenSearch notifications works

 Most of the objects that you create in OpenSearch, such as queries, visualization, or dashboards, are only visible to other members of your OpenSearch tenant.
 We have configured OpenSearch to have tenants for each cloud.gov organization, meaning there is a one-to-one mapping between tenants and organizations.
-For whichever tenant you choose when using OpenSearch, only other members of the associated cloud.gov organization can see your objects.
+For whichever tenant you choose when using OpenSearch, only other members of the associated Cloud.gov organization can see your objects.

 Unfortunately, the OpenSearch alerting plugin [does not support the use of tenants for storing associated objects such as email recipient groups or channels](https://github.com/opensearch-project/alerting-dashboards-plugin/issues/1096).

 Given the current behavior of the OpenSearch alerting plugin, to ensure maximum security we have customized OpenSearch so that **only users who share all of the same cloud.gov organizations as your user will be able to see the notification objects that you create**.
-If another user shares some but not all of the same cloud.gov organizations as you, the names of your notification objects will be visible to the other user, but they will not be able to see any details about those objects.
+If another user shares some but not all of the same Cloud.gov organizations as you, the names of your notification objects will be visible to the other user, but they will not be able to see any details about those objects.

 In OpenSearch 3.x, the concept of "workspaces" is going to be introduced, which may allow for a permissions model for notifications that more closely matches how we handle multi-tenancy for other OpenSearch objects.